BDN92/Collagen_matrix_degradation/README.md

 1. To simulate degradation of single fibril

-Run the script in folder Single_fibril_model
+Run script in folder Single_fibril_model

 2. To simulate degradation of matrix